Hello!

 Hi, I’m Nitzan.

-My name translates to "flower bud" in Hebrew, which feels fitting as I’ve always been drawn to nature and helping others grow and thrive.
+My name translates to "flower bud" in Hebrew, a meaning that has always felt fitting.
+I've always been drawn to nature and to helping people grow, heal, and reconnect with themselves.

-I began my physical therapy journey in 2018 at Tel Aviv University (BPT), where I developed a deep fascination with the human body, movement, and healing.
+I began my physical therapy journey in 2018 at Tel Aviv University (BPT), and as a licensed physical therapist in Israel I developed a deep fascination with the human body, movement, and healing.

-Alongside my studies, I completed advanced training in Pilates instruction, medical massage, and prenatal care, and opened my own clinic in Tel Aviv, working primarily with pregnant and postpartum women.
+Alongside my training as a PT, I completed advanced training in Pilates instruction, medical massage, and prenatal care, and opened my own clinic in Tel Aviv, working primarily with pregnant and postpartum women.

-After moving to the US, I've completed my Doctor of Physical Therapy (DPT) degree at Arcadia University and advanced training in Pelvic Floor Physical Therapy through Herman & Wallace.
+After moving to New York in 2023, I completed my Doctor of Physical Therapy (DPT) degree at Arcadia University and postgraduate training in Pelvic Floor Physical Therapy through Herman & Wallace.

 My Personal Story